-DocGo has experienced a net loss in each year since inception, including net losses of \$15.1 million and \$21.2 million for the fiscal years ended December 31, 2020 and December 31, 2019, respectively, and, as of December 31, 2020, DocGo had an accumulated deficit of \$87.2 million.
-While DocGo has been able to generate revenues and believes its business strategy provides for predictable revenue streams in future periods, the business may not be able to increase revenues in future periods and may continue to incur net losses for some time as it continues to grow.
+Prior to 2021, when DocGo recorded \$19.2 million in net income, DocGo had experienced a net loss in each year since inception, including a net loss of \$14.8 million for the fiscal year ended December 31, 2020.
+As of December 31, 2021, DocGo had an accumulated deficit of \$63.6 million.
+While DocGo has been able to generate revenues and believes its business strategy provides for predictable revenue streams in future periods, the business may not be able to increase revenues in future periods and may resume incurring net losses for some time as it continues to grow.
 It is difficult for DocGo to predict its future results of operations, and it expects its operating expenses to increase significantly over the next several years as it continues to expand its operations and infrastructure, acquire additional vehicles, hire additional personnel, make and integrate future acquisitions and invest in technology and research and development.
 In addition to the costs to grow its business, DocGo also expects to incur significant additional legal, accounting and other expenses as a newly public company.
 If DocGo fails to increase its revenue to offset the increases in its operating expenses, DocGo may not achieve or sustain profitability in the future.